Heating Curves — Fundamentals and Application

 TVL(0 °C)=22+0,48(150)=22+7,2=29,2 °CT_{\text{VL}}(0\;°\text{C}) = 22 + 0{,}48 \cdot (15 - 0) = 22 + 7{,}2 = 29{,}2 \; °\text{C}

 In practice, heating curves are not always modelled as strictly linear.
-For radiators in particular, a slightly exponential shape is often used, which accounts for the non-linear heat transfer behaviour of the radiators.
+For radiators in particular, a slightly exponential shape is often used, which accounts for their non-linear heat transfer behaviour.

 Typical heating curves in comparison